seanorama/masterclass/security-advanced/README.md

     - Permissions: Read Write Execute
     ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ranger-policy-kms-audit.png)

-  - You can follow similar steps to give hadoopadmin admin access on HIVE
+  - You can follow similar steps to add the user hadoopadmin to the Ranger Hive global policies.
+(Hive has two global policies: one on Hive tables, and one on Hive UDFs)
     - Access Manager > HIVE > (clustername)_hive
     - This will open the list of HIVE policies
     - Edit the 'global' policy (the first one) and add hadoopadmin to global HIVE policy and Save